 Keep in mind that bringing your pet to the airport 3 hours in advance of the flight means they won’t be allowed out for a bathroom break for 3 hours plus your flight time.
 Give them time to romp and play in the morning if you can, to make sure they have some stretching time.
 We routed through Frankfurt, which apparently has a very deluxe animal lounge, but our layover wasn’t long enough to allow for Heidi to get out.
 Next time, we’ll pay tighter attention to that in the booking process.

 Customs on the German side was, as many things in this country, very streamlined.
 We made sure that the paperwork was very neatly organized (always a plus in Germany!).
 Most importantly, we had familiarized ourselves with the process beforehand, which came in handy for the purposes of calling bullsht*t.
-German bureaucracy has a tendency to get a little full of itself—I’ve found several times that official employees have made up extra rules (or perhaps simply not known them themselves), but unless you can logically prove them wrong, they stick to it.
+German bureaucracy has a tendency to get a little full of itself.
+I’ve found several times that official employees have made up extra rules (or perhaps simply not knowing them themselves).
+But unless you can logically prove them wrong, they stick to it.
 In our case, the customs officer wanted proof of all of Heidi’s rabies vaccinations, ever.
-Knowing that wasn’t required by law, we were able to politely talk him around—pounding hearts notwithstanding!
+Knowing that wasn’t required by law, we politely talked him around—pounding hearts notwithstanding!
 So my advice is, be prepared for any curveballs that might come your way.

-And with that, you and your pup are all set!
+And with that, you are all set to move your dog abroad!
 Here’s the uber-helpful USDA link again—it has information for “exporting” your dog to every country.
 I recommend reading all pages for your new country in full.